manelpuig/rUBot_tutorial_ws/Documentation/3_ROS_Turtlesim.md

 ![](./Images/3_Turtlesim/01_move_turtle.png)

-We remind you how to create a "turtlesim_tutorial" package with dependencies (rospy, geometry_msgs, turtlesim)
+The package is already created, but we remind you how to create a "turtlesim_tutorial" package with dependencies (rospy, geometry_msgs, turtlesim)

 In src directory:
 ```shell